+don't know wonder

-■ I don't know Please tell me ■ I wonder ■ I don't remember
+- Please tell me - I don't remember

 Self-Assessment Level Reached Description of Achievement Perfect Good Fair Poor 1.
 Listening and Speaking I can listen: to the statements in the model and express my ideas on them to the dialogue and act it out giving comments to the short text and share my ideas on it and evaluate the content of the text listening to it and generalize my ideas on the following questions and make a reasonable speech on the parents' influence on the children 2.
-Reading I can read: and understand the information about the position in the family and explain the meaning of the adjectives and take part in questioning actively and make up a dialogue choose"too, also, either" in his/her speech give comments on the given statements find the definition of the given words 3.
+Reading I can read and understand: the information about the position in the family and find out which paragraph mentions the given numbers and explain the meaning of the adjectives and take part in questioning actively and make up a dialogue choose"too, also, either" in his/her speech give comments on the given statements find the definition of the given words 3.
 Writing I can: complete the sentences with the adjectives using the word file express my attitude on foster families in written form complete sentences choosing correct adverbs write an essay about family's influence change the sentences into Indirect speech rearrange the sentences paying attention to the models